7 Best Substitutes for Dried Basil

 What it tastes like

-Basil has a strong, pungent flavor that is often used to season meats, soups, and sauces.
+Basil has a strong, pungent flavor that is often used to season meats, meat dishes, tomato sauce, soups, and pasta sauces.

 In addition, the herb can be used to make a variety of teas and infusions.
 Medicinally, basil is known to aid digestion, relieve stress, and boost immunity.